haozheji/exact-optimization/README.md

   <img src="imgs/rkl_fkl.png" width="400px" />
 </div>

 EXO essentially minimizes the reverse KL between the empirical distributions defined by the policy and the reward.
 As a comparison, DPO corresponds to minimizing the forward KL.
-The following figure illustrates the distinct behavior of policies obtained by minimizing (a) the reverse KL and (b) the forward KL.
+The above figure illustrates the distinct behavior of policies obtained by minimizing (a) the reverse KL and (b) the forward KL.

 ## Dependencies